• Home

 Without Awareness, There is No Choice!

 Imagine you were injured a couple of years ago.
-You received on-going therapy in the form of hot packs, ultrasound, massage, electrical stimulation, exercise and flexibility training, joint mobilization and muscle energy techniques, medication and psychological counseling with no avail.
-All of the standard tests show nothing and you desperately want to get better.
-You've been given a multitude of different diagnostic labels and all the experts are telling you there is nothing wrong.
-You feel imprisoned in a body that won't respond and allow you to play and work again.
+You received ongoing therapy in the form of hot packs, ultrasound, massage, electrical stimulation, exercise and flexibility training, joint mobilization, and muscle energy techniques, along with medication and psychological counseling, yet nothing seemed to work.
+All standard tests show nothing, and you desperately want to get better.
+You have been given a multitude of different diagnostic labels, and all the experts are telling you there is nothing physically wrong.
+You feel imprisoned in a body that won’t respond, preventing you from playing and working again.
 You feel helpless and out of control.
-What if something was overlooked?
+What if something crucial was overlooked?
 What could it be?
 THE INSTINCTUAL "FREEZE RESPONSE"

-When many of us are injured, we go into a state of disassociation at the moment of trauma to survive.
-Our body/mind experiences an instinctive "freeze response" and the positional, psychological memory becomes indelibly imprinted into our mind/body awareness.
-The sympathetic and parasympathetic autonomic nervous system becomes stuck in a state of hyper arousal that is not under our voluntary control.
-It is like having your foot on the accelerator of a car and the other foot on the break.
-This consumes an enormous amount of energy and eventually exhausts us.
+When many of us are injured, we enter a state of disassociation at the moment of trauma to survive.
+Our body/mind experiences an instinctive "freeze response," and this positional, psychological memory becomes indelibly imprinted into our mind/body awareness.
+The sympathetic and parasympathetic autonomic nervous system becomes stuck in a hyper-arousal state that we cannot voluntarily control.
+It’s similar to having your foot on the accelerator of a car while the other foot is on the brake, which consumes an enormous amount of energy and eventually exhausts us.

-Because this positional memory becomes disassociated and locked in our subconscious, we have no awareness of it and without conscious awareness, we have no control of it.
+Because this positional memory becomes disassociated and locked in our subconscious, we lack awareness of it, and without this conscious awareness, we cannot exert control over it.

-This "freeze response" over time, creates holding or bracing patterns that eventually produce increased chronic muscular tone, spasm, and myofascial restrictions that eventually become symptoms.
+This "freeze response" over time creates holding or bracing patterns that lead to increased chronic muscular tone, spasms, and myofascial restrictions, which ultimately manifest as symptoms.

-Traditionally, therapy focuses on symptoms, explaining why modalities, exercise, joint mobilization and muscle energy techniques, massage and/or medicine can, many times, only produce poor or temporary results.
+Traditionally, therapy focuses on symptoms, explaining why modalities, exercise, joint mobilization, muscle energy techniques, massage, and/or medicine often yield poor or temporary results.

-Why didn't good psychological counseling help?
-Possibly because the majority of psychological therapy is done in consensus consciousness.
-In other words, "talk therapy" and analysis are focused on the conscious level and the cause of the chronic symptom complex is on the instinctual level, which is not accessed by words and analysis, or for that matter by traditional therapeutic interventions or medicine.
+Why didn’t effective psychological counseling help?
+Possibly because most psychological therapy is conducted in consensus consciousness.
+In other words, "talk therapy" and analysis focus on the conscious level, while the cause of the chronic symptom complex often lies at the instinctual level, which is not accessed through words and analysis, nor by traditional therapeutic interventions or medicine.

-Myofascial release frees these powerful, structural restrictions that place enormous pressure upon sensitive structures that produce pain, headaches and restrictions of motion.
-And myofascial unwinding (the motion facilitation component of myofascial release approach) guides the patient into significant positions of past traumas.
+Myofascial release effectively frees these powerful structural restrictions that exert significant pressure on sensitive structures, resulting in pain, headaches, and restrictions of motion.
+Additionally, myofascial unwinding, the motion facilitation component of fascia therapy, guides the patient into significant positions linked to past traumas.

 In the safety of the therapeutic environment, the therapist gently holds the patient in these significant positions of past trauma.
 In these therapeutic positions, the patient's tissue memory releases the instinctual bracing patterns.
-The "freeze response" is then deactivated, which allows for continued structural release and elimintaion of symptoms.
-The release of tissue memory creates awareness to return the patient to conscious choice and control of his or her destiny.
+Consequently, the "freeze response" is deactivated, allowing for continuous structural release and elimination of symptoms.
+The release of tissue memory fosters awareness, returning the patient to conscious choice and control over his or her destiny.
 The patient can then progress toward the ultimate goal of healing and health.

 Copyright © 2026 Your Healing Release - All Rights Reserved.